How Long Does Gorilla Glue Take to Dry?

 Original Gorilla Glue

-So in summary, the original Gorilla Glue takes about 1-2 hours to fully cure, but forms a reasonably strong bond in 15-30 minutes.
+In summary, while the original Gorilla Glue takes about 1-2 hours to fully cure, it forms a reasonably strong bond within 15-30 minutes, making it suitable for a variety of applications.

 Gorilla Glue Gel